joelhelbling/linode-scripts/README.md

 On each new Linode, on my first login, I should find...

 - Basic security measures configured ([Initial Server Setup](https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04))
-- a sudoer user `???` installed
+- a defined sudoer user installed [DONE]
-- ???'s `authorized_keys` file is installed
+- a defined github user's `authorized_keys` file is installed
-- ???'s dotfiles and vim configured
+- my dotfiles and vim configured
 - ssh via root is disabled
+- ssh via password is disabled